python/cpython/Doc/library/io.rst

 .. class:: TextIOBase

    Base class for text streams.
-This class provides an unicode character and line based interface to stream I/O.  There is no :meth:`readinto` method because Python's :class:`unicode` strings are immutable.
+This class provides a unicode character and line based interface to stream I/O.  There is no :meth:`readinto` method because Python's :class:`unicode` strings are immutable.
    It inherits :class:`IOBase`.
 There is no public constructor.